Evan Mobley NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- The Warriors were ranked 21st in the league defensively last year, allowing 117.1 points per game.
+- On defense the Warriors gave up 117.1 points per game last year, 21st in the NBA.

-- Allowing 43.3 rebounds per game last year, the Warriors were 15th in the NBA in that category.
+- On the boards, the Warriors allowed 43.3 rebounds per game last year, 15th in the league in that category.

-- The Warriors were the 15th-ranked squad in the NBA in assists allowed per game last year, at 25.7.
+- In terms of assists, the Warriors were ranked 15th in the NBA defensively last season, allowing 25.7 per contest.

-- Allowing 12.9 made three-pointers per game last season, the Warriors were 23rd in the league in that category.
+- Looking at three-point defense, the Warriors were 23rd in the league last season, conceding 12.9 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!